 When do seminars meet?

-First year seminars are like any other academic course you take at the university - some seminars meet once a week for 2 hours and 40 minutes (with a break) while other seminars meet twice a week (Monday and Wednesday OR Tuesday and Thursday) for an hour and 15 minutes each.
+First year seminars are like any other academic course you take at the university - some seminars meet once a week for 2 hours and 40 minutes (with a break) while other seminars meet twice a week (Wednesdays & Fridays OR Tuesdays & Thursdays) for an hour and 15 minutes each.
 In addition, some seminars have additional outside of class requirements which are outlined in the syllabus.
 This is normal for many courses at Salem State University as you will be required to do homework, projects, or activities in addition to the time you spend in class.
 For example, when the seminar on whale ecology was held, it required students to go on a whale watching excursion on a Saturday.
 Other seminars involve field trips, community service projects, and attendance at campus events.
 These will be outlined on the syllabus that is handed out on the first day of class.

 What if I end up not getting into a seminar for the fall semester?

-If there are no seats available for first-year students during the fall semester, students will register for a spring first year seminar as their first course before building the rest of their schedule.
+If for some reason there are no seats available for first-year students during the fall semester, students will register for a spring first year seminar as their first course before building the rest of their schedule.
 If this does happen, the first year experience office will email students in October with the process and spring seminar list.
 This rarely happens however as the university offers enough seats for students to select from.
 It should be noted that students will want to select their seminar early to have the best possible range of options (topics to choose from).
 Students who wait until orientation often find that their choices are limited.

 Is there a book required for the first year seminar?